jcalazan/ansible-django-stack/README.md

 ### Changing the Ubuntu release

-The [Vagrantfile](Vagrantfile) uses the Ubuntu 16.04 LTS Vagrant box for a 64-bit PC that is published by Canonical in HashiCorp Atlas.
-To use Ubuntu 14.04 LTS instead, change the `config.vm.box` setting to `ubuntu/trusty64`.
-To use the Vagrant box for a 32-bit PC, change this setting to `ubuntu/xenial32` or `ubuntu/trusty32`.
+The [Vagrantfile](Vagrantfile) uses the Ubuntu 18.04 LTS Vagrant box for a 64-bit image that is published by Canonical in HashiCorp Atlas.

-Note that the included configuration for Docker is not written to work with Ubuntu 14.04 LTS.

 ### Changing the Python version used by your application

 Python 3 is used by default in the `virtualenv`.
-To use Python 2 instead, just override the `virtualenv_python_version` variable and set it to `python`.
+To use Python 2 instead, just override the `virtualenv_python_version` variable with a Python 2.7 executable.

-It is possible to install other versions of Python from an [unofficial PPA by Felix Krull (see disclaimer)](https://launchpad.net/~fkrull/+archive/ubuntu/deadsnakes/?field.series_filter=xenial).
+It is possible to install other versions of Python from an [unofficial PPA by Felix Krull (see disclaimer)](https://launchpad.net/~fkrull/+archive/ubuntu/deadsnakes/?field.series_filter=bionic).
 To use this PPA, override the `enable_deadsnakes_ppa` variable and set it to `yes`.
 Then the `virtualenv_python_version` variable can be set to the name of a Python package from this PPA, such as `python3.6`.

 ### Changing the Python version used by Ansible